appsmithorg/appsmith/README.md

 ## License

-Appsmith is available under the [Apache License 2.0](https://github.com/appsmithorg/appsmith/blob/release/LICENSE).
+Appsmith EE is a private source code and not available for distribution or reproduction.
 Use it wisely.